isomerpages/imh-predict/_about/Core Investigators/External Co Investigators.md

 </div>
 <p><strong>Professor Brenda Penninx</strong> is a Professor of Psychiatric Epidemiology in the Department of Psychiatry at&nbsp;Amsterdam UMC.
 She also leads the
 Netherlands Study of Depression and Anxiety (NESDA).
-NESDA is a comprehensive multi-site cohort study, that focuses on understanding the long-term progression and impact of depressive and anxiety disorders.
+NESDA is a comprehensive multi-site cohort study that focuses on understanding the long-term progression and impact of depressive and anxiety disorders.
 It integrates biological and psychosocial research to identify predictors of these conditions’ course and consequences.</p>